 - Self-directed learning activities

 Link to MyUni: https://myuni.adelaide.edu.au/

 Learning & Teaching Modes

-This component of the course involves compulsory attendance at a series of research training seminars.
-The rest involves independent student learning, consultations with supervisors and the course co-ordinator.
-The aim is to provide exposure to a range of practicing professional psychologists and their modes of practice to be considered in light of the current dominant model of the scientist-practitioner in psychology.
-Students will be expected to actively engage in the activities that are set out in the seminar series.
+This course involves compulsory attendance at a series of interactive research and practice seminars.
+It aims to provide exposure to a range of practicing professional psychologists and their modes of practice.
+Students will be expected to actively engage in skill development activities such as active listening and interviewing.